Rahab and the Spies

 17 And the men said to her, We will be quit of this thine oath which thou hast made us swear.
 18 Behold, when we come into the land, thou shalt bind in the window this line of scarlet thread by which thou hast let us down; and thou shalt gather to thee in the house thy father, and thy mother, and thy brethren, and all thy father’s household; 19 and it shall be, that whoever shall go out of the doors of thy house into the street, — his blood shall be upon his head, and we shall be innocent; but every one who shall be with thee in the house, his blood shall be upon our head, if any hand be upon him.
 20 And if thou make known this our business, we will be quit of thine oath which thou hast made us swear.
 21 And she said, According to your words, so be it.
 And she sent them away, and they departed.
 And she bound the scarlet line in the window.

 vv.17-21 Assurance Given: The Scarlet Line.
 The very cord that Rahab used to let the men down would be the sign of her salvation.
-The fact that the cord was scarlet in color is a beautiful type of deliverance by the blood of Christ .
+The fact that the cord was scarlet in color is a beautiful type of deliverance by the blood of Christ.
+No doubt the blood that flowed from Jesus’ side was a scarlet line.
 Just as the blood on the door posts and lintel of the houses of the Israelites in Egypt marked them as shielded by the blood of the Passover lamb, so this scarlet line in Rahab’s window marked her house for salvation!
+This line was the only way for the spies to escape, and the only way for Rahab’s house to be saved.
+Likewise, the only way of salvation is through the precious blood of Christ.
 There were conditions on the protection of her house.
 Her whole family could be saved, but they must stay within the doors of her house.
-Left the house, their blood would be on their own head, and the two spies would be free of their oath.
-Second, if rehab disclosed any details about the spies and what had gone on, they would also be free of their oath.
+Had they left the house, their blood would be on their own heads, and the two spies would be free of their oath.
+Second, if Rahab disclosed any details about the spies and what had gone on, they would also be free of their oath.
 As soon as the men were gone, “she bound the scarlet line in the window”.
 She did not wait until the people came into the land, as the men had recommended, or until she saw the city surrounded by armies.
 This is shows the urgency and the seriousness with which she took the coming judgment, as well as the assurance of faith that lays hold on God’s offer of salvation.
 These men were diligent during the sack of Jericho to come to Rahab’s house and take care of her and those in her house (Jos.
 6:23).

 Who were the two spies?
 The Bible does not tell us the name of these two spies.
 However, it does tells us that Salmon was the man who later married Rahab (Joshua 6:25; Matthew 1:5).
 However, this does not necessarily mean Salmon was one of the spies, as Jewish tradition claims.
 It does mean that Rahab was the great-great-grandmother of King David, and was in the royal line of the Son of David, the Messiah Himself!
 Grace is surprising!